 However, Van Der Kolk focused his book more on the lesser known experiential therapies because he has found that clients in general (not just trauma survivors) need a combination of modalities to help us heal and change.
 I encourage clients to participate in experiential therapies in my office, with other professionals who provide modalities in which I do not have training (ex.
 EMDR, Biofeedback) and in the community (ex.
 Self-defense class, Psychodrama, Rock Climbing) for deeper, longer-lasting change.
 When I participated in my first IMPACT Personal Safety of CO’s self-defense class, all 12 women in my class expressed that their experience was life changing in ways we never would have imagined- both healing our past and empowering us in the present.

 PACT (Psychobiological approach to couples therapy) is an experiential relational model used specifically for couples therapy.
 PACT was developed out of cutting-edge research in three areas: neuroscience, arousal regulation, and attachment theory.
-For more information about how I work, click here.
+For more information about how I use PACT, click here.

 Couples and families find that doing real exercises in my office or workshops in expressing feelings and needs, sharing appreciations, working through conflicts, etc. increases their confidence and competence in using these skills outside of sessions.
 To deepen the exercises and encourage more honest expression, I utilize a “show me” or “show your loved one” (your problem, solutions, feelings, secret longings, hidden pain, relationship dynamics, etc.) method of therapy to help clients get to the core of their impasse in order to move beyond it.